What is Trackingplan

 Enums allow you to specify in advance the values you expect for a property to be notified every time it receives a value that does not conform to your list of predefined constants.

-To write Enums for a property, click on its type field and select Enum in the drop-down menu.
+Yet, to write Enums for a property manually, click on its type field and select Enum in the drop-down menu.

 If this is the first time creating an Enum, select Create New Enum.
 Otherwise, you can reuse one of your existing ones, cloning it directly or editing it for this specific property.

 In the next panel, you can name your new Enum and write the corresponding values.
-Yet, you can also autocomplete your Enum with the values that have been observed in the last 30 days in this property.
+To help you with this, you can also autocomplete your Enum with the values that Trackingplan has observed in the last 30 days within that property.

 Once you are happy with it, click on Create New Enum.
 The new Enum will now appear in the drop-down menu.
 Select it and click on Use on this property.